folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The culture got enough clout-chasin' vultures out here tryna prove they worth" > Prove their worth

-* Lecrae suggests that “culture vulture” rappers turn to "clout-chasing" in order to “prove their worth”.
-This psychological need to prove one’s own worth through success as a rapper is a vice with which Lecrae has personally struggled even as he is learning to find his identity in who God made him to be.
+* Lecrae suggests that “culture vulture” rappers turn to "clout-chasing" in order to “prove their worth.”
+This psychological need to prove one’s own worth through success as a rapper is a vice with which Lecrae has personally struggled, even as he is learning to find his identity in who God made him to be.

 * During Lecrae’s own [The Deep End](https://youtu.be/y2ZC1FEk87Q?si=-DgVA8e6vesTqSTw&t=1195) podcast episode where he discussed the battle between Kendrick and Drake, Lecrae concluded that the main problem with the battle was that both rappers were trying to tear down their rival in order to obtain a false sense of value and worth.